MicrosoftDocs/microsoft-salescopilot-docs/articles/uninstall-sales-app.md

 1. Confirm about your choice and then select **Remove**.
 1. When the app is successfully removed, select **Done**.

-### Uninstall Sales app Outlook add-in using PowerShell
+### Uninstall Sales agent Outlook add-in using PowerShell

-If the Sales app for Outlook was installed automatically for your organization or sellers have installed it themselves, you can use PowerShell to remove it.
+If the Sales agent for Outlook was installed automatically for your organization or sellers have installed it themselves, you can use PowerShell to remove it.

 > [!NOTE]
 >